Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 - **Jupyter Notebooks** was used to create and document the project stages and content.

-- **Streamlit** was used to build a multi-page app including a mildew detector that be viewed via a web browser.
+- **Streamlit** was used to build a multi-page app including a mildew detector that can be viewed via a web browser.

 ## Credits

-- Given their busiess case similarities, Walkthrough Project 1: Malaria Detector was followed to conduct the study, build the ML model and construct the Streamlit site.
+- Given their business case similarities, Walkthrough Project 1: Malaria Detector was followed to conduct the study, build the ML model and construct the Streamlit site.

 ### Content